+Figure 5: Five Star Scheme for Data Exchange.
+Adapted and adopted from: https://5stardata.info/en

-While 4 and 5 star data is the ultimate goal, much can be achieved by first agreeing on how to exchange datasets at the 3 Star level, such as utilizing S-100 based datasets to transfer aids to navigation or maritime boundary datasets over FTP between different authorities.
+While 4- and 5-stars data are the ultimate goal, much can be achieved by first agreeing on how to exchange datasets at the 3 Star level, such as utilizing S-100 based datasets to transfer aids to navigation or maritime boundary datasets over FTP between different authorities.
 Editable proprietary formats, such as Excel or ESRI Shapefile, should be avoided if possible due to their limitations, and of course some form of policy or governance framework is required to ensure licensing, warranties and other commercial and legal requirements are covered appropriately.

 Chapter 3: MSDI Maturity